benhoyt/benhoyt.github.com/writings/2020-08-12-sourcegraph.md

 href="https://about.sourcegraph.com/blog/sourcegraph-3.18">latest release
 (3.18)</a> improving C++ support and the <a href="https://about.sourcegraph.com/blog/sourcegraph-3.17">3.17 release</a>
-featuring faster and more accurate code intelligence, as well as support for <tt>AND</tt> and <tt>OR</tt> search operators.</p>
+featuring faster and more accurate code intelligence as well as support for <tt>AND</tt> and <tt>OR</tt> search operators.</p>

 <h4>Code search</h4>